 This might seem counter-intuitive.
 Many hard styles of martial arts believe in always practicing at full speed in order to train what might be called a “speed reflex.”
 If you don’t practicing hitting fast and hard, they say, you won’t be able to hit fast and hard when you need to.
 But if you practice fast and hard and have not perfected and internalized the proper and complete flow of the movement, the fast movement might actually have defects and blockages that inhibit it from fully carrying out its task quickly, powerfully, and efficiently.
 And then these defects and blockages get built into the speed reflex like flaws in an otherwise perfect diamond, making it brittle.

-Tai Chi takes another approach by using softness, slowness, and deliberateness during practice to set up the proper body alignments and energy channels that will produce an optimum punch, redirection, or other sort of offensive or defensive.
+Tai Chi takes another approach by using softness, slowness, and deliberateness during practice to set up the proper body alignments and energy channels that will produce an optimum punch, redirection, or other sort of offensive or defensive move.
 With those alignments in place, all that is then required is to unfold or fold the physical body appropriately while simultaneously pulsing a wave of chi energy in tandem with the physical movement.
 Both movement and energy are focused at the instant of effect—impact or pull, say.
 In the case of impact, while the shock of the physical impact will remain generally localized, the chi wave will continue on to penetrate the area, causing further disruption inside the opponent.
 In the case of pulling or some other yin usage, the physical pull terminates, but the chi wave continues to move away from the opponent for a short distance, carrying the opponent along with it something like a slipstream or undertow might.

 In fact, Tai Chi’s slowness also improves the speed of a punch in that not only is the punch itself more rapid, it can be delivered at relatively close range and with a seemingly short wind-up.
-But instead of using a wind-up that draws back then launches forward, Tai Chi employs a spiraling that can be very tight and fast, bouncing the energy from the waist, into the foot, then back up into the body and through the arm to the fist in an instant.
+Instead of using a wind-up that draws back then launches forward, Tai Chi employs a spiraling that can be very tight and fast, bouncing the energy from the waist, into the foot, then back up into the body and through the arm to the fist in an instant.
 This produces a virtual wind-up of eight or ten feet that can impact at very fast speeds in the space of just a few inches.
 This action is possible because the Tai Chi exponent has done the movements slowly and carefully, observing balance, alignments, application of force, and all the other elements that go into a martial art and exercise form.
-Also, the slowness of the movements has helped develop the leg muscles, imparting a springiness.
-Even more, the exponent has striven to perfect these elements and integrate them into his or her natural movement patterns, and then, at slow speeds, applied observational awareness to further polish them and improve the outcome.
+Also, the slowness of the movements has helped develop the leg muscles and sinews, imparting a springiness.
+Even more, the exponent has striven to perfect these elements and integrate them into his or her natural movement patterns, and then, at slow speeds, applied observational awareness over time to further polish them and improve the outcome.